Novel density profile for isothermal cores of dark matter halos: Introduction

-Here, we present a novel density profile that closely approximates both the density and velocity dispersion structures of halos evolving with dark matter self-interactions.
-Section \ref{sec:profiles} details the different contemporary profile choices, as well as the motivation and derivation of our profile with the introduction of a criterion used to assess the approximation level to the isothermal-core configuration.
-Further analytical inspections and comparisons of our profile with others are presented.
+To characterize the properties of DM halos in simulations, it is common to fit the density profiles with certain functional choices based on the core configuration~\citep[e.g.][]{Read2016,Robertson2017,Yang2023,Fischer2024,Yang2024,Palubski2024}.
+Efforts to derive analytical density profiles based on the isothermal-core configuration have also been made, either by enforcing the isothermal condition in the Jeans equation~\citep[e.g.][]{Kaplinghat2014,Robertson2021,Jiang2023} or within the more complex gravothermal fluid formalism~\citep[e.g.][]{Yang2023}.
+However, despite the advantage of directly capturing the isothermal core and being robust in accommodating baryonic configurations, these profiles lack a closed-form functional expression.
+Here, we introduce a novel functional form for the density profile that provides a close approximation to the isothermal-core configuration.
+Section \ref{sec:profiles} details the different contemporary density profiles, as well as the motivation and derivation of our profile.
+We also examine the analytical behavior of each density profile and the corresponding velocity dispersion profiles.
 Section \ref{sec:simulation_comparison} inspects the fitting and reconstructing results of the profiles in the context of isolated N-body simulations.
-We conclude the investigation with the summary in Section \ref{sec:conclusions} and discuss potential further applications of the profiles in future SIDM studies.
+We conclude the investigation with a summary in Section \ref{sec:conclusions} and discuss potential further applications of the profiles in future SIDM studies.